German Boys Clothes: Family Trends--The 1920s

 Rosemarie's Family (1920s)

 Album1900 has prepared a lovely collection of images of a Germasn family in the 1920s.
 The collection focused on a new baby--Rosemarie.
 As Rosmarie groiws up we see her brother, parents, extended family and friends.
 Album1900 tells us, "Rosmarie's Album invites us to a journey through the 1920ies.
 The Album is filled with about 160 pictures and lovely poems written probably by her Mum.
 About 60 of these pictures were chosen to be presented in this exhibition.
-The album tells us that Rosmarie was probably born in Dezember 1922 somewhere in southern Germany, maybe in the Bavarian town Hof.
+The album tells us that Rosmarie was probably born in December 1922 somewhere in southern Germany, maybe in the Bavarian town Hof.
 We can see Rosmarie growing up starting with pictures from Christmas 1922.
 The journey ends with a picture from Christmas 1929.
 So we get an idea about family life, toys, fashion, holiday and much more of a time 80 years ago."

 Middle Class Family (1920s)

 We know nothing about this family portrait except that it is German.
 It is not dated, but looks to us to have been taken in the 1920s.
 The white margin on the snapshot clearly indicates the photograph was taken after Workd War I. The boy's sailor suit is difficult to date, but the girl's dress lloks like the late 1920s to us.
 There are two boys.
-The younger boys wears a button on blouse and kneepants.
+The younger boys wears a button on blouse and knee pants.
 The older boys wears a traditional summer sailor suit, but with dark long stockings.
 The family looks like a prosperous middle-class family.
 We have no idea where in German the photograoh was taken.
 The photograph provides an interesting look at a backyard.
 The home in the background shows that they lived in a nice neighborhood.

 Middle Class Family (1920s)